sagemath/trac_to_gh/Issue 7506.md

 # Issue 7506: NotebookObject documentation is out of date

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7506

 Original creator: mhampton